-There will be several short lab quizzes throughout the Quarter.
-These will be a mixture of short answer and multiple choice questions related to lab topics and problems.
-A final lab quiz will ask you several comprehensive problems.
+There will be a lab final at the end of the quarter.
+These will be a mixture of short answer and multiple-choice questions related to lab topics and problems and will ask you several comprehensive problems.
+There may be a practical portion where you are asked to demonstrate lab skills.